tijsverkoyen/HomeAssistant-FusionSolar/README.md

 6. Copy the url from the browser

 If you don't see the kiosk button, you are probably logged in with an installer account.

+### Energy Dashboard: Active Power not showing in the list of available entities

+Active Power is the current power production in Watt (W) or kilo Watt (kW).
+The Energy dashboard expects a value in * *kWh**.
+Your plant, inverter(s), batteries, ... expose a lot of entities, you can see them all: Settings → Devices & Integrations → Click on the "x devices" on the Fusion Solar Integration.
+Click on the device you want to see the entities for.